-(2) is organized by appropriations account, program,
+(2) is organized by appropriations account, program, project, and initiative.

 (b) BUDGET TRANSPARENCY.-In submitting the annual budget of the United States Government under section 1105 of title 31, United States Code, the President shall clearly distinguish the resources requested for surface transportation security from the resources requested for aviation security.